Contents

 RRSPs and RRIFs

 When it comes to withdrawing funds from your RRSP, there will come a point when it needs to be done.
-When that time comes, then you need to choose if you want a lump sum, or to receive that money in installments as retirement income.
+When that time comes, you need to choose if you want a lump sum or to receive that money in installments as retirement income.
+That said, in certain situations, you can withdraw the funds early for a down payment or education payments.

 RRSPs as Investments